gitpraj/RiderApp/README.md

 I have also built a docker image out of the app and pushed it to the docker hub.

+### Assumptions

+* Simple App to showcase my full stack skills.
+* You can only add, update, delete riders but cannot manipulate jobs.
+Jobs are added through the DB.
+* StartDate for rider is the datetime the rider is added.
+Cannot update it.
+* Simple validation against names, phonenumbers, emails.
+The add/udpate button will not be enabled unless there are valid entries on the addRider and updateRider form on the UI.
+* Sufficient Unit tests
+* Just 2 SQL tables - Rider, Job

+### Improvements

+* UI can be improved big time.
+* Web API documentation using swagger
+* Authentication/Authorization for the the API's
+* Unit test to involve stub/mock interfaces to talk with dummy data instead of actual database.
+* Azure Devops could be integrated with this repo.

 ### Prerequisites

 There are no prerequisites for this app as everything is hosted on the cloud.